 I immediately realized he had no idea who I was and in my mortified state I tried to backtrack as best I could.
 I followed this awesome moment in time by attempting to explain that I knew his brother, Nick, but it was too late.
 The image of Pat staring at me with a blank and utterly confused look on his face will forever be burned in my mind as the moment I met my future husband.

-Thankfully, this sort foot-in-mouth disorder is one I’ve been coping with since childhood, so I’ve gotten pretty good at recovering from the awkward situations I all to often find myself in.
+Thankfully, this sort foot-in-mouth disorder is one I’ve been coping with since childhood, so I’ve gotten pretty good at recovering from the awkward situations I all too often find myself in.
 I laughed it off as nothing more than me being dramatic, which is basically what it was.
-Lucky for me even God can work with foot-in-mouth disorder and bring the best out of it.
+Lucky for me even God can work with the foot-in-mouth disorder and bring the best out of it.
 Only time and a few more Boulevards would help me recover from this one.

 Find out what happens next: Read Part 3 here